“Beautiful music, fine food and dear friends converge for a notable experience. We look forward to this continuing treat!”

 In 2012 we sponsored two free holiday concerts at the Westwood Branch Library: one for children featuring harpist Charissa Barger, and one for adults featuring the Fiato Quartet.
 The following year, 2013, we sponsored ten free guitar lessons for ten students, and commissioned a new children’s piece “The Handsome Frog” which was premiered at the library in August.

-In 2014 we embarked on a groundbreaking program for the Los Angeles Public Library system, raising enough funds to appoint a Quartet in Residence @ Westwood Branch Library, to perform four free concerts during the year—which has been highly popular with patrons.
+In 2014 we embarked on a groundbreaking program for the Los Angeles Public Library system, raising enough funds to appoint a Quartet in Residence @ Westwood Branch Library, to perform four free concerts during the year—which has been highly popular with patrons and enjoys broad community support.
+In 2017 we completed our fourth season of the Free Concert Series @ Westwood Library featuring our Quartet in Residence along with a number of different guest artists each year.

 For more info, see Community Outreach

-We look forward to seeing you in 2017 – and bring your friends, too!
+We look forward to seeing you – and bring your friends, too!